 Penalties for those charged with domestic violence in Florida vary depending on the type of the charges, their severity and previous criminal convictions.
 In general, they include:

-It is important to know that domestic violence cases in Florida are aggressively prosecuted by especially trained prosecutors and by Domestic Violence Units, and that charges can only be dropped by the State Attorney.
+It is important to know that these cases in Florida are aggressively prosecuted by especially trained prosecutors and by Domestic Violence Units, and that charges can only be dropped by the State Attorney.
 This means that you can be charged even if the alleged victim wants to drop the charges.
 That is why it si so important to seek counsel from a domestic violence attorney who knows how to handle, strategize and defend these cases.

 Domestic violence charges in Florida are very serious and their defense is very complex.
 They are often complicated by the fact that, because they occur within a family or relationship, that the person accused will have to move out of their home, and possibly be restricted from being able to visit other family members that may reside in that home.
 Divorce or separation is often a backdrop to domestic violence cases, and can complicate them.
 Counseling is oftentimes an important component of coming up with agreeable resolutions to some of these types of offenses.

-If you or someone you know has been charged with Domestic Violence in any part of Central Florida, contact us immediately.
+If you have been arrested or charged in Orlando, Winter Park, Windermere or anywhere in Central Florida and Orange County, call us immediately.
 We offer a free initial consultation and will keep your information confidential.
 Send us an email at email@example.com or call us today at (407) 648-0006.
 We have an emergency service available 24 hours a day.